frankharp839/377-capstone/README.md

 ### Data Dictionary

-1. Pregnancies (int64): number of pregnancies a female has
+1. Pregnancies (int64): number of pregnancies each female has
 2. Glucose (float64): sugar levels in blood in milligrams per deciliter (mg/dl)
 3. Blood pressure (float64): blood circulation throughout the body in millimeters of mercury (mmHg)
 4. Skin thickness (float64): hard and swollen looking skin in millimeters (mm)
-5. Insulin (float64): transfers glucose from bloodstream into cells measured in units.
+5. Insulin (float64): transfers glucose from bloodstream into cells measured in units
-6. Body Mass Index (float64): body fat in weight per height (kg/m^2).
+6. Body Mass Index (float64): body fat in weight per height (kg/m^2)
-7. Diabetes Pedigree Function (float64): likelihood on developing diabetes based on family history.
+7. Diabetes Pedigree Function (float64): likelihood on developing diabetes based on family history
-8. Outcome (int64): outcomes of getting diabetes or not, 0 for no diabetes and 1 for diabetes.
+8. Outcome (int64): outcomes of getting diabetes or not, 0 for no diabetes and 1 for diabetes
 9. Age (int64)

-### Demo

-...
-Show your work:
-...
-Data visualizations
-...
-Interactive demo (e.g., `streamlit` app)
-...
-Short video of users trying out the solution

-### Methodology
+### Next Steps

-...
-High-level diagrams of entire process:
-...     various data processing steps
-...     various modelling directions
-...     various prototyping directions
+1. Handling outliers.
+2. Train a chosen model.
+3. Expand modeling techniques.

 ### Organization